jeannienguyen/jeannienguyen/README.md

 # Hey, I'm Jeannie

 I'm a software engineer in LA who loves to create technology that elevates others and builds community. 🌎&nbsp; I bring stories to life through code.
 I write about what I learn and my journey as a web developer.
-Ask me about how I brought together my love for fitness and technology!

 ## Currently